Telephone interview, October 2020

 RW: Well, I said congratulations.
 He later told me that his reaction was that he thought that maybe he … only he had won and why wasn’t I included, which was very sweet of him.
 I have always thought of him as the leader in all of this so … but I take great pride in him because he was my PhD student so I take a lot of pride in having sort of at an early stage influenced him, and in this whole field of market design and auction design.
 This of course, by the way, is the third of my students who’ve won Nobel Prizes.

 RW: That’s right.
-So this is what I had been telling people, that if Paul won I would have a trifecta, that is you know the perfect combination of events.
+So this is what I have been telling people, that if Paul won I would have a trifecta, that is you know the perfect combination of events.
 That’s turned out well.

 AS: In cricketing terms we’d call it a hattrick.

 AS: I asked … I asked Paul Milgrom this question also, but what is the magic between you that makes you so productive?

 RW: Well, I’ve been more of a speculative thinker, and he is very precise.
 I mean the spectrum auction design relied a lot on very innovative elements that, that he put in.
 I was more of a traditional auction theorist.
 But he was so innovative in designing an auction that, what we call a package auction, that is a situation in which buyers can bid for packages of licences – there might be complements, there might be substitutes, it’s all very complicated – and in a sense he thought outside the box and created a really innovative design, with good attention to the … having the right kind of incentives for bidders to be truthful in their bid, you know, somewhat truthful, or of course you want an outcome that’s efficient.
 The people who value the licences the most should be the ones who would be winning them.
 So it’s a complicated design, and went on over time … that first auction, I think, started in December and ended in March.
 You know it involved billions of dollars … So I’m just getting a message here from Bengt.
 He just called on the other phone.
 That’s happy news from Bengt.